UKPLab/arxiv2025-clca/README.md

 After the data extraction, you should have a `demographic_qa` and a `value_qa` file, in addition, you should have a `question_metadata` file and a `codebook.json`.

 The hyper-parameters and paths in this repository are manged using Hydra.
-Please see example config files in `llm_roleplaying/configs`, there are a couple of places requiring updates.
+Please see example config files in `llm_roleplaying/configs`.
+Currently, we load base models from a storage instead of downloading it every time, please update the `cache_dir` in inquirer/responder configs to your own storage location.

 The `model_inquirer` and `model_responder` in the config folder contain configurations for two LLMs used in role-play (Participant 1 and Participant 2).